martimlobao/dotfiles/README.md

 1Password is required to store secrets used by these scripts.
 These include:

 - `op user get --me` to set your git `user.name`
-- `op://Private/Github/email` and `op://Private/Github/username` to configure git and push to Github
+- `op://Private/GitHub/email` and `op://Private/GitHub/username` to configure git and push to Github
-- `op://Private/Github SSH Commit Signing Key/public key` to configure SSH commit signing
+- `op://Private/GitHub SSH Commit Signing Key/public key` to configure SSH commit signing
 - `op://Private/iStat Menus 6/registered email` and `op://Private/iStat Menus 6/license key` to register iStat Menus 6
 - `op://Private/Charles/registered name` and `op://Private/Charles/license key` to register Charles
+- SSH keys for AWS

 ## Thanks